 In today's fast-paced business environment, time is of the essence.
 For z/OS organizations relying on batch applications for critical data processing, estimating the time required for these applications to complete their tasks is essential for efficient planning and decision-making.
-In this section, we will explore how advanced analytics and predictive modeling techniques can help address two crucial business questions:
+The use case involves advanced analytics and predictive modeling techniques to help address two crucial business questions:

-How long will it take for my z/OS batch applications to complete today?
+1. How long will it take for my z/OS batch applications to complete today?

 Batch applications play a vital role in processing large volumes of data in a scheduled manner.
 Accurate estimation of the time required for these applications to finish their tasks allows organizations to manage resources effectively, optimize workflows, and meet operational deadlines.
-By leveraging predictive modeling and the power of data, businesses can gain insights into the expected run times of their batch applications, enabling them to make informed decisions and allocate resources accordingly.
+By using predictive modeling and the power of data, businesses can gain insights into the expected run times of their batch applications, enabling them to make informed decisions and allocate resources based on the modeling.